rust-stuco/lectures/week12/parallelism.md

 # Sharing Mutable Resources in Rust
-The solution to this is actually the same as in C—we introduce a mutex.
+The solution to this is actually the same as in C: we introduce a **mutex**.

 ---